weinholt/akku/README.md

  - Download the source bundle
    from [GitHub](https://github.com/weinholt/akku/releases) (files
-   ending with `.src.tar.xz`).
-This version is a little slower to start, because it is recompiled each time, but it may run on more types of systems.
-It requires Chez Scheme 9.5 or later.
+   ending with `+src.tar.xz`).
+This version is a little slower and takes longer to install, but runs on more types of systems.
+It requires Chez Scheme 9.5+ or GNU Guile 2.2+.

 Please remember to verify the OpenPGP signatures.
 The releases are signed with [E33E61A2E9B8C3A2][key].